-Carefully make a hole in the cylindrical wall for the tap, just a few cm above the curved bottom.
-Use a piece of PVC tube and 2 unions to prevent leaking.
-A part of the first union has to stick out of the wall to have grip for a tube-wrench when changing the tap.
+Use a piece of PVC tube (or GI tube) with screw thread and 2 sockets to prevent leaking.
+A part of the first socket has to stick out of the wall to have grip for a tube-wrench when changing the tap.
 Use a tap which can be locked during the night.
+Think of the teflon tape.

-The nose over the tap is meant to prevent people from stepping on it, to reach the roof of the cistern.
+The nose is meant to prevent people from stepping on the tap.
+People like to step on the tap to reach the roof of the cistern.
 As the roof is often used as a safe place for laundry, solar panels and dry food.
-Below: plaster the gap between the roof and the wall both outside and inside.
+Below: Plaster the gap between the roof and the wall both outside and inside.

 A small lid within the bigger lid.
 The small lid covers the small opening to let the rainwater in.
 It is easy to open and easy to close when there is no rain.
 The bigger and heavier lid is used for opening and closing the manhole.
 Only once in a few years it is used when someone enters the cistern for cleaning or repairing.
-Normally the manhole must be securely closed to keep sunlight, dust and insects out.
-See page 33.
+The lid needs to fit securely in the manhole to keep sunlight, dust and insects out.
+See also page 33.